emsmpokos/prometheus_ml/README.md

 The members of the "Prometheus" group are Filippos Rogdakis, Emmanouil Smpokos and Orestis Zoumpoulakis.

-The course project for PH252 is "Fake News Classification using Machine Learning algorithms.".
-Addiotional informations for this work can be found in the corresponding pdf file.
-The course project for PH253 is "The Role of AI and Neural Networks in Fake News Creation and Detection.".
-Addiotional information for this work can be found in the corresponding pdf file.
+The course project for PH252 is "Fake News Classification using Machine Learning algorithms." and for PH253 is "The Role of AI and Neural Networks in Fake News Creation and Detection.".
+Addiotional information for these projects can be found in the corresponding pdf files.